You came back late from work and you are tired.

-There’s no need to schedule a time for mediation.
-Any moment can be a time for spiritual practise — waiting in line, taking a transport, talking to people etc. Just breathe and be present.
+There’s no need to schedule a time for meditation.
+Any moment can be a time for spiritual and mindfulness practice — waiting in line, taking transport, talking to people, etc. Just breathe and be present.

 6. Take any interruption as a reminder to care for yourself.